LWAYVE/ios-sdk/README.md

 }

 // Pass the launch options to the LWAYVE SDK.
-// The launch options are used by the SDK to retrieve any relevant notificaton information.
+// The launch options are used by the SDK to retrieve any relevant notification information.
 LwayveSDK.sharedSDK.handleApplication(application, didFinishLaunchingWithOptions: launchOptions)

 return true